nandosobral03/git-copycat/README.md

 ## Disclaimer

-GitHub contribution graphs have always been trivial to fake this tool doesn't change that.
+GitHub contribution graphs have always been trivial to fake.
+This tool doesn't change that.
 The graph works on an honor system; it's a rough signal, not a verified credential.
 This tool is intended for consolidating your own legitimate work across accounts, not for misrepresenting your activity.
 Use your own judgment.